tahmid-chowdhury/SOFE4630U-MS1/README.md

 ## 3. Create a Producer (Publisher) Using a Python Script

 In this section, a publisher will be created using a Python script to publish messages through the pre-created topic.
-This code should run on your local machine, but you can run it on the cloud console, which is not preferable.
+This code should run on your local machine, but you can also run it on the cloud console.
+However, this is not recommended.

 1. Download the files from the folder **v1** from the GitHub repository to a specific folder on your computer.
 2. Copy the JSON file containing the key to the service account obtained in the previous section to the same folder.